Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 which is the same rationale that leads Click Extra to render help screens as

 minimal-width text rather than inside a terminal-wide table.
-See the
+It lowers the

 ``--accessible`` section of ``docs/colorize.md`` for the full reasoning.